 - Fresh vegetables!
-This is the best tip for supreme camping food.
+This is the best tip for luxury camp cooking.
 You may think this is crazy, but stay with me.
-There is something magical about hiking to the top of a mountain, and enjoying a seriously delicious meal while watching the most incredible sunset you have ever seen.
+There is something magical about hiking to the top of a mountain and enjoying a seriously delicious meal while watching the most incredible sunset you have ever seen.
 I have to give credit to Kevin for this tip.
-When he first suggested we bring veggies on our trip, I thought he was crazy, but let me tell you, adding fresh veggies to a dehydrated meal really makes it taste 100 times better.
-Nothing feels classier than chopping up some zucchini and bell peppers on a rock.
+When he first suggested we bring veggies on our trip I thought he was crazy. i was mistaken.
+Adding fresh veggies to a dehydrated meal is invaluable.
+Plus, nothing feels quite as classy as chopping up some zucchini and bell peppers on a rock.
 That is a fact.

-My favorites: Rx Bars, Bearded Brothers Bars, nut butter with Ezekiel sprouted grain tortillas, Epic trail mix, homemade trail mix, coconut chips, and chocolate covered coffee beans.
+My favorites: Rx Bars, Bearded Brothers Bars, nut butter packets, Epic trail mix, homemade trail mix, coconut chips, and chocolate.

 - Sitting down for lunch isn't always practical during long hikes, so high quality, filling snacks is important.
 Pack several bars that are nutritious and minimally processed.
 Rx Bars are my favorite because they have an awesome balance of carbohydrate, protein and fat with an impressively small ingredient list.
-Rx Bars use egg whites as the protein source, which is great because I don't tolerate whey protein very well.
-Lara Bars, and Bearded Brothers Bars are tasty whole food bar options.
-You can also make your own bars!
+Rx Bars use egg whites as the protein source, which is great for those who don't tolerate whey.
+Lara Bars, Epic Bars and Bearded Brothers Bars are tasty whole food bar options.

 - Chocolate.
 We love chocolate covered coffee beans, because they are made up of everything good in this world.
-Just be sure to include something delicious, and indulgent to make those miles easier.
+I always feel like having some good quality chocolate makes those final miles easier.

 - Try making your own trail mix.
-Trail mix was essentially made for this purpose, so capitalize on it!
+Trail mix was essentially made for this purpose.
 I love using goji berries, chopped up jerky, walnuts, golden raisins, mulberries, pecans, cashews, and coconut.